Natural Gas Storage Forecast For Next Week

 On the supply side, further Rover drilling has been delayed by a month.
 Phase 1 is expected to come online at the end of July, but traders we spoke to point to mid-August or even later if further operational hiccups come along the way.

-On the demand side, Cheniere has filed for permission to start feeding gas into train 4, which could boost structural demand over the next month.
+On the demand side, Cheniere (NYSEMKT:LNG) has filed for permission to start feeding gas into train 4, which could boost structural demand over the next month.

-All in all, supply growth has been delayed and demand growth has been brought forward.
+All in all, supply growth has been delayed, and demand growth has been brought forward.

 Next week's EIA storage report shows a current forecast range of 72 Bcf/d to 81 Bcf/d with our estimate toward the middle.
 If EIA reports an injection of 75 Bcf, it would be compared to 80 Bcf last year and a 97 Bcf five-year average.